datakund/UnOfficial-APIs/docs/source/linkedin.rst

 LinkedIn - Scrape Post Comments
 ###############################

-This bot scrapes the comments of the post.
+This API scrapes the comments of the post.

 .. tabs::